-Note This procedure updates existing Web server redirector plug-ins that were installed with either an EAServer 5.0 or 5.1 installation program.
-For new EAServer 5.2 installations skip step 1 below and install all required files from the new EAServer 5.2 installation.
+Note This procedure updates existing Web server redirector plug-ins that were installed with EAServer 5.0.
+For new EAServer 5.2 installations, skip step 1 below and install all required files from the new EAServer 5.2 installation.

-Adding support for FIPS and TLS in your Web server redirector plug-ins requires you to:
+To add support for FIPS and TLS in your Web server redirector plug-in:

-- 1 Run the EAServer 5.0 or 5.1 installer to install the required EAServer and redirector files on the same machine which the redirector runs, if it has not run previously. - 2 Run the EAServer 5.2 installation program on each machine that contains a previously installed Web redirector plug-in to add additional and updated FIPS-related files. - 3 Copy libraries from the EAServer 5.2 installation to the appropriate Web server directory.
-This assumes you are copying the files from the same machine. - 4 Make changes to the corresponding configuration files. - 5 Use the newly installed standalone Security Manager to enable FIPS for the redirector. - 6 Select a FIPS-compatible cipher suite when setting the Connector.Https.qop directive in the redirector configuration file. - 7 Restart the Web server for the changes to take effect.
+- 1 Run the EAServer installer to install the required EAServer and redirector files on the same machine where the redirector runs, if it has not run previously. - 2 Run the EAServer 5.2 installation program on each machine that contains a previously installed Web redirector plug-in to add additional and updated FIPS-related files. - 3 Copy libraries from the EAServer 5.2 installation to the appropriate Web server directory.
+This assumes you are copying the files from the same machine. - 4 Make changes to the corresponding configuration files. - 5 Select a FIPS-compatible cipher suite when setting the Connector.
+Https. qop directive in the redirector configuration file. - 6 Restart the Web server for the changes to take effect.

-Running the 5.0 or 5.1 installation program
+Running the installation program